Gaetuli: Roman perceptions

 The writings of several ancient Roman histories, most notably Sallust, depict the various indigenous North African tribes as a uniform state and refer to them collectively as the Libyans and Gaetuli.
-At the beginning of Roman colonization in North Africa, Sallust writes that the Gaetuli were ignarum nominis Romani (Iug.
+At the beginning of Roman colonization in Mediterranean North Africa, Sallust writes that the Gaetuli were ignarum nominis Romani (Iug.
 80.1), ignorant of the Roman name.
-Sallust also describes the Libyans and Gaetuli as a "rude and uncivilized folk" who were "governed neither by institutions nor law, nor were they subject to anyone’s rule."
+Sallust also, citing no-longer extant Punic historical documents, written by king Hiempsal, describes the Libyans and Gaetuli as "governed neither by institutions nor law, nor were they subject to anyone’s rule."

 Later accounts contradict that description.
 Pliny the Elder claims that the Gaetuli were essentially different from other indigenous North African Numidian tribes despite sharing the same language.
 Contemporary historians acknowledge the significant ethnic divisions between the Berber tribes and the existence of individual kings and separate political spheres.